Printing with the coffee grounds, cooking with the sun, driving the eco-friendly car in Lego bricks … discover 10 incredible green inventions!

 1) Lego car working at compressed air

-A twenty years old Romanian boy, Raoul Oaida, builds with LEGO bricks a car totally ecological, that works with compressed air.
+This first green invention came up by a twenty years old Romanian boy, Raoul Oaid.
+He builds with LEGO bricks a car totally ecological, that works with compressed air.
 The car is really working, it goes at a maximum speed of about 16 m/h thanks to a propulsion system, which is equipped, consists of four orbital motors in their turn formed by 256 pistons.
-It took 20 months time to build this car and more then 500.000 pieces of Lego.
+It took 20 months time to build this car and more than 500.000 pieces of Lego.
 Forty people financed the project with a total cost of 60.000 Dollars.
-Surely this car do not match a commercial project but realize a dream of lots of, young and old, that playing with the Lego bricks and imaged to build a real car that do not make pollution and noise.
+Surely this car does not match a commercial project but realizes a dream of lots of, young and old, that playing with the Lego bricks and imaged to build a real car that does not make pollution and noise.

 2) Ecological umbrella

-An upside down umbrella invented in Japan that collects water by a small plastic tube that take the water in a tank to hold under the arm…surely it’s not so comfortable to walk with a tank under the arm, but the idea it’s not so bad!
+An upside-down umbrella invented in Japan that collects water by a small plastic tube that takes the water in a tank to hold under the arm…surely it’s not so comfortable to walk with a tank under the arm, but the idea it’s not so bad!

 3) The solar cooker

-To cook without pollute it’s possible!
-With the invention of the solar cooker, instead to use the dangerous and expensive gas cylinders or the electricity, it allows to cook, heat the water and make it drinkable thanks to the solar panels.
+To cook without polluting it’s possible!
+With the invention of the solar cooker, instead, to use the dangerous and expensive gas cylinders or the electricity, it allows to cook, heat the water and make it drinkable thanks to the solar panels.

 The making costs are around 5 €, it’s enough to have an umbrella (or a box) and the tin sheets to reflect the sun’s rays.
-Surely we don’t going to use it in a cloudy day, and it’s not suggested for all the type of cooking, but it’s a good way to cook in a “green” way in every sunny days!
+Surely we don’t go to use it in a cloudy day, and it’s not suggested for all the type of cooking, but it’s a good way to cook in a “green” way in every sunny day!

 4) Solar clothes